pawanlamba/mlai-blog/_posts/2020-08-28-Deep-Learning-Models-are-Reinforcement-Learning-Agents.md

 ![SVG]({{site.baseurl}}/assets/images/post_id_20200828/StateTrajectories.svg)

-This is only indicative as neural networks have multiple solution to the same dataset we can see different trajectories.
+This is only indicative as neural networks have multiple solutions to the same dataset we can see different trajectories.
-Also since we have increased the depth just for plotting, it is not optimial trajectory path. we can neural network wobbles around in the space.
+Also since we have increased the depth just for plotting, it is not the optimal trajectory path. we can see neural network wobbles around in the space.

-Solution to the above we will rest for future posts.
+A solution to the above toy problem, we will leave to a future post.